walkie/DotFiles/README.md

  2. Run `make`

 The `home` directory contains all the config files I want on every machine.
 Stow will symlink these into the system \$HOME directory.
+The `bin` directory contains scripts to install on every machine.
+These are managed separately from `home` since on some machines my `~/bin` is a symlink and this confuses Stow otherwise.

 It's important that we don't symlink certain directories into this repository (e.g. `.stack` and `.vim`) since these will end up containing lots of stuff